tiwins/steamlink-archlinux/README.md

 Q+A
 There is no graphical output on the link!
-SSH login is blocked for root user so ssh in adam and su for root The Steamlink can obtain a new IP Adress, make sure you have the right one.
+SSH login is blocked for root user so ssh in alarm and su for root The Steamlink can obtain a new IP Adress, make sure you have the right one.